maxhoesel-ansible/ansible-collection-proxmox/README.md

 # Requirements & Installation

+The modules in this collection are written for Python 3.6 or newer.

 Several roles in this collection require the `proxmoxer` and `requests` Python module.

 - Installation with `pip` (venv recommended): `pip3 install proxomxer requests`